 Rules for Vanishing by Kate Alice Marshall

-Rules for Vanishing is a chilling combination of The Blair Witch Project and Stranger Things in a world of magical realism that will leave you thoroughly freaked out.
+Rules for Vanishing is a chilling combination of The Blair Witch Project and Stranger Things that will leave you thoroughly freaked out.
 And probably convinced that anything that goes bump in the night is Lucy coming into your house to kill you.

 About the book: Once a year, a road appears in the forest.
 And at the end of it, the ghost of Lucy Gallows beckons.
 Lucy’s game isn’t for the faint of heart.
 If you win, you escape with your life.
 But if you lose….Sara’s sister disappeared one year ago–and only Sara knows where she is.
 Becca went to find the ghost of Lucy Gallows and is trapped on the road that leads to her.
 In the sleepy town of Briar Glen, Lucy’s road is nothing more than local lore.
 But Sara knows it’s real, and she’s going to find it.